eellis4500/Homework10/README.md

 After downloading code and installing, run in terminal and answer the questions asked by the program.
 It will automatically generate the HTML document in the Output folder.

-Below is a link to a video showing the app in use: https://github.com/eellis4500/Homework10
+Here is a link to a video showing the app in use: https://github.com/eellis4500/Homework10